dmattox10/mx-auth/README.md

  - accessToken: a valid accessToken in the header.

 This route returns:
- - http status code 204 in the case the token exists, and was deleted.
+ - http status code 204.

 This one removes the users current token from the system, disabling their access from all devices, to all services.